aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/100-task-1/100-create-the-product.md

 ### Create the product

-_We need to tell the framework we want to create a product.
-When we add the product to the framework it will add it to AWS Service Catalog in every region we specified when installing the framework._
+_We need to tell the framework that we want to create a product.
+When we add the product to the framework it will add it to AWS Service Catalog in every region that we specified when installing the framework._

 #### Adding the product to the framework